Frequently Asked Questions

 • Will I need to know how to install and operate the water meter and bleeder?

-A qualified contractor will install all new meters and reconfigure or upgrade bleeders as needed to ensure they’re operating correctly.
-At the time of installation, they’ll ensure that residents and business owners know how to operate their bleeders correctly.
-Water customers will not be responsible for any meter maintenance.
+A qualified contractor installed all water meters and reconfigured or upgraded bleeders as needed to ensure they’re operating correctly.
+At the time of installation, residents and business owners were provided with information on how to operate their bleeders correctly.
+Water customers are not responsible for any meter maintenance.
+The city continues to monitor system performance and address any outstanding issues.

 • Is the current fixed rate structure fair and equitable?